Forget Unlearning: Towards True Data-Deletion in Machine Learning: Existing Deletion Definitions are Unsound and Incomplete

-{\bf Soundness.} Unlearning guarantee is a bound on information leakage about a deleted record through a \emph{single released outcome}.
-However, an adversary can observe multiple (potentially infinite) releases after deletion.
-We argue that satisfying an unlearning guarantee does not imply that an adversary is unaware of deleted records when she observes post-deletion releases.
-The vulnerability arises as an unlearning guarantee permits algorithms to maintain internal states while using a publishing function $\publish$ for releases.
-These internal states may propagate encoded information about records even after their deletion from the database.
+{\bf Unsoundness due to secret states.} Both adaptive and non-adaptive unlearning guarantees in Definition~\ref{dfn:unlearning} are bounds on information leakage about a deleted record through a \emph{single released output}.
+However, our adversary can observe multiple (potentially infinite) releases after deletion.
+We identify a yet another reason for violation of RTBF under Definition~\ref{dfn:unlearning}, even when edit requests are non-adaptive.
+This vulnerability arises because Definition~\ref{dfn:unlearning} permits the curator to store secret models while requiring indistinguishability only over the output of a publishing function $\publish$.
+These secret models may propagate encoded information about records even after their deletion from the database.
 So, every subsequent release by an unlearning algorithm can reveal new information about a record that was purportedly erased multiple edits earlier.
-We demonstrate in the following theorem that a certified unlearning algorithm can reveal a limited amount of information about a deleted record per release so as not to break the unlearning certification, yet eventually reveal everything about the record to an adversary that observes enough future releases. \begin{theorem} For every $\eps > 0$, there exists a pair $(\Lrn, \Unlrn)$ of algorithms that satisfy $(\eps, 0)$-unlearning under a publish function $\publish$ such that for all non-adaptive $1$-requesters $\updreq$, their exists an adversary that can correctly infer the identity of a record deleted at any arbitrary edit step $i \geq 1$ by observing only the post-edit releases $\pub_{\geq i} = (\pub_i, \pub_{i+1}, \cdots)$. \end{theorem} A more severe violation of RTBF may occur for even the best unlearning mechanisms that perfectly imitate retraining (i.e., satisfy an $(0,0)$-adaptive unlearning guarantee) if the edit requests are adaptive.
-We demonstrate in the following theorem that an adversary can design an adaptive requester for a perfect unlearning mechanism that can extract a target record and send edit requests to duplicate it multiple times before its deletion.
-So, even after the original target record gets deleted, the database still has enough copies for the information to be extractable post-deletion, which violates RTBF. \begin{theorem} There exists a pair $(\Lrn, \Unlrn)$ of algorithms that satisfy $(0, 0)$-adaptive-unlearning under a publish function $\publish$ such that by designing a $1$-adaptive $1$-requester $\updreq$, an adversary, even with no access to $\updreq$'s interaction transcript, can infer the identity of a record deleted at any arbitrary edit step $i > 3$ with probability at-least $1 - (1/2)^{i-3}$ from a single post-edit release $\pub_i$. \end{theorem} Such attacks are possible because unlearning guarantees protect the privacy of deleted records but not that of records currently present.
-Before a record's deletion, an unlearning algorithm may reveal all its information that can, in turn, be encoded back in the database through edit requests.
-Note that we do not assume that the adversary can witness the interaction between the requester and the data controller, as any information learned before the deletion does not violate RTBF.
+We demonstrate in the following theorem that a certified unlearning algorithm can reveal a limited amount of information about a deleted record per release so as not to break the unlearning certification, yet eventually reveal everything about the record to an adversary that observes enough future releases. \begin{theorem} For every $\eps > 0$, there exists a pair $(\Lrn, \Unlrn)$ of algorithms that satisfy $(\eps, 0)$-non-adaptive-unlearning under some publish function $\publish$ such that for all non-adaptive $1$-requesters $\updreq$, their exists an adversary that can correctly infer the identity of a record deleted at any arbitrary edit step $i \geq 1$ by observing only the post-edit releases $\pub_{\geq i}$. \end{theorem} Although \citet{ginart2019making}'s Definition~\ref{def:ginart} (and those of \citet{guo2019certified} and \citet{sekhari2021remember}) directly release the (un)learned models without applying any explicit publish function $\publish$, the above vulnerability might still arise in the online setting if a certified deletion operation relies on data-dependent states that aren't updated with database.
+We remark that \citet{ginart2019making}, in their online formulation, permits a deletion operation to maintain "arbitrary metadata like data structures or partial computations that can be leveraged to help with subsequent deletions", and so could be susceptible to the vulnerability we describe.